Historical Interpretation Practice (HIP) Master

 Dates & Deadlines

-MA HIP: Application deadline for the winter semester 2023/24
+MA HIP: Application deadline for the summer semester 2024

 What do I need for the application?